November 20, 2022

 Signs That the Oil Pump Is Broken

-Inadequate heat distribution from your furnace could be to blame if you have difficulties maintaining a comfortable temperature in your home.
-The thermostat setting not agreeing with the actual room temperature is a common symptom of oil pump malfunction.
-You could also feel a significant temperature difference between different rooms in your house.
+Another oil burner pump failure symptom is inadequate heat distribution.
+If you have difficulties maintaining a comfortable temperature in your home, or the thermostat setting doesn’t match the actual room temperature, then the cause might be an oil pump malfunction.
+If so, You might also feel a significant temperature difference between different rooms in your house.

 If your loved ones have been suffering from headaches and other flu-like symptoms, it may be a red flag.
 When multiple people in your household complain of regular headaches, burning eyes or ears, nausea, or confusion, you might suspect that your furnace is emitting carbon monoxide.
 If you do have such a suspicion, reach out to us at Totally Cool Heating & Air immediately.